mattvenn/piffin/reaction_timer/lesson-3.md

 All students:

-* Will understand we can use a GPIO to control an LED,
+* Will understand they can use a GPIO to control an LED,
 * Will have modified a Python program.

 Most students: